10-year warranty details

 “Yamaha guarantees with this limited warranty that your Yamaha product is free from material and/or manufacturing faults at the time of the original date of purchase.
 Should manufacturing or material faults become apparent within the warranty period, Yamaha will repair or replace the product in question.
 Yamaha will cover the costs of labour and materials in case of repair or replacement”

 Here is our own wording:

 “Mark Goodwin Pianos Ltd guarantees with this limited warranty that your piano is free from material and/or manufacturing faults at the time of the original date of purchase.
 Should manufacturing or material faults become apparent within the warranty period, Mark Goodwin Pianos Ltd will repair or replace the product in question.
 Mark Goodwin Pianos Ltd will cover the costs of labour and materials in case of repair or replacement”

 Who will handle the work?

-Will I receive a paper copy of the guarantee?
+Will I receive a paper copy of the warranty?

-Yes, the guarantee statement is included in the invoice which you will receive during your purchase
+No, the warranty statement is included in the invoice which you will receive by email.

-Will my guarantee expire if you go out of business?
+Will my warranty expire if you go out of business?

 Things that are not covered by the warranty